 Medical Negligence claims involving “Never Events” usually have strong prospects of success for the patient to recover compensation for an injury they may have sustained.

-The amount of compensation or damages received for a medical negligence claim depends of many factors including the severity of the injury sustained and how this affects a person with their activities of daily living.
-A child suffering from cerebral palsy with a long life expectancy is likely to receive more compensation for their extensive future care and support needs than, for example, an individual aged in their 80s with an avoidable leg injury because their life expectancy will be considerably less which influences the total compensation paid.
+The amount of compensation or damages received for a medical negligence claim depends on many factors including the severity of the injury sustained and how this affects a person with their activities of daily living.
+A child suffering from cerebral palsy with a long life expectancy is likely to receive more compensation for their extensive future care and support than, for example, an individual aged in their 80s with an avoidable leg injury because their life expectancy will be considerably less which influences the total compensation paid.